nod-ai/shark-ui/README.md

 1. If you haven't already:
     1. [Complete installation](#installation)
-    1. Server the text-to-image API from Shortfin, i.e. [for SDXL](https://github.com/nod-ai/shark-ai/tree/main/shortfin/python/shortfin_apps/sd)
+    1. Serve the text-to-image API from Shortfin, i.e. [for SDXL](https://github.com/nod-ai/shark-ai/tree/main/shortfin/python/shortfin_apps/sd)
 1. Serve the project (and avoid minification) by running:

     ```shell